-When you commit your time and talents to a school or community cause, you don’t like to think that another volunteer or a trusted board member or employee could ever steal from your organization.
+When you commit your time and talents to a school or community cause, you don’t like to think that another volunteer or a trusted board member or employee could ever steal from your nonprofit organization.

 Sadly, it does happen, and many who steal from these organizations don’t have the financial means to repay what was stolen.
 And don’t overlook the fact that embezzlements can go undetected for a long time and can involve more than one person.

 When an organization purchases a commercial insurance package with a crime policy that includes fidelity coverage, an employee would automatically be covered.
 Coverage can also extend to board members and volunteers by endorsement.

 - protects the policyholder from losses that occur from theft by specified persons

 - limits depend on the amount of money handled by the organization over a period of time; regular audits of the nonprofit’s funds should be conducted by those who have no authority to withdraw from the fund accounts

 - limits start at $1,000 for very small organizations but higher limits should be considered